 Moving to Manhattan

-Choosing a neighborhood is just one of many steps in the moving process.
+Choosing the best Manhattan neighborhood for you is just one of many steps in the moving process.
 Once you’ve picked your target neighborhoods, you can use our guide to finding an apartment in New York.
 While you’re apartment hunting, it’s a good idea to start figuring out how you’ll move your stuff from one place to another.
 With crazy traffic, limited parking, and strict regulations, moving in Manhattan by going DIY and driving a huge rental truck can be far more daunting than in other areas.
 Fortunately, there are options.
 To help get your planning started, think about your moving budget and timing.
 Here are some options to consider:

 Hire a professional Manhattan moving service